DivvyPayHQ/web-homework/README.md

 If you are applying for backend, you should use the elixir code.
 If you are applying for frontend, feel free to use either.

-This project is intentionally not utilizing 3rd party services or create-react-app to give you the opportunity to showcase your talents wherever they are, be it the front end or the back end.
+This project is _intentionally not utilizing 3rd party services or create-react-app_ to give you the opportunity to showcase your talents wherever they are, be it the front end or the back end.

-**Node** version **12** is the safest NodeJS release to use.
-You can try version 14, but there can be node-gyp/python issues on OSX.

 ## Instructions